-On the behalf of the Faculty of Economics, Srinakharinwirot University, it is my pleasure to welcome you to a new academic year.
-You are facing a new chapter of life, new experiences and new challenges.
-You are pursuing your studies in a faculty that offers a great opportunity to fulfill your knowledge and develop soft & hard skills.
+On the behalf of the Faculty of Economics, Srinakharinwirot University, First of all, I would like to take this opportunity to warmly welcome all of you to the Faculty of Economics, Srinakharinwirot University (SWU).
+You are facing a new chapter of life, new experiences, and new challenges.
+You are pursuing your studies in a faculty that offers an excellent opportunity to fulfill the knowledge and develop soft & hard skills.